bplmaps/lmec-main-site/content/articles/coming-in-2023.md

 In the period spanning the Civil War to World War II, Boston’s urban fabric experienced profound changes.
 The city filled in new neighborhoods, annexed suburbs serviced by streetcars, and ventured on ambitious infrastructure to stake its claim as a metropolis worthy of the name.

 With each development, opportunities for new types of social interactions emerged in tandem.
-As communities and individuals responded to a shifting urban landscape, countless stories unfurled and brought life into the folds of a complex city. _Building Blocks_ explores this extraordinary moment of transformation through the lens of the Center's urban atlases, a collection of maps that display property, street, utility, and {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:m900r8914/5691,4223,1602,876/1200,/0/default.jpg" target="blank" >}} building information,{{</popup>}}  and are especially well-suited for discovering change by tracking small-scale interventions in the built environment.
+As communities and individuals responded to a shifting urban landscape, countless stories unfurled and brought life into the folds of a complex city. _Building Blocks_ explores this extraordinary moment of transformation through the lens of the Center's urban atlases, a collection of {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:m900rg55h/full/full/0/default.jpg"  target="blank" >}} maps{{</popup>}}  that display property, street, utility, and building information, and are especially well-suited for discovering change by tracking small-scale interventions in the built environment.

 Visitors will discover how the atlas collections opens up a world of fascinating stories, with vignettes including the country’s first {{< popup src="/uploads/2022-12-22/african-meeting-house.png"  target="blank" >}} African Meeting House{{</popup>}}  in the heart of Beacon Hill, landmarks of leisure like the {{< popup src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:9g54xx05z/7377,3143,1104,1108/full/0/default.jpg"  target="blank" >}} Derby Racer{{</popup>}}  and “Giant Safety Thriller” amusement rides in Revere, public health infrastructure on Gallops Island in the former South Bay, and many more.
 Beyond the stories narrated in this exhibition, the rich details of the atlases hint at thousands, or even millions, of others, and we invite visitors to discover stories of their own.